Spring Theme and Centers for Preschoolers

 The Tiny Seed by Eric Carle.
 A classic story that talks about the life cycle of a flower through the adventures of a tiny seed, perfect for the children to act out the story and use it as an inspiration to create their own wildflower garden.

 Up in the Garden and Down in the Dirt by Kate Messner.
-This sweet story talks about things you see in the garden like leaves and sprouts, growing vegetables, ripening fruit, but also about the world of earthworms digging, snakes hunting, skunks burrowing, and all the other animals that make a garden their home.
+This sweet story talks about things you see in the garden like leaves and sprouts, growing vegetables, and ripening fruit, but also about the world of earthworms digging, snakes hunting, skunks burrowing, and all the other animals that make a garden their home.

 When Spring Comes by Kevin Henkes.
 This author uses striking imagery, repetition, and alliteration to introduce basic concepts of language and the changing of the seasons.